code-dot-org/code-dot-org/pegasus/emails/10-15-hoc-teachers.md

 ## The Hour of Code is coming, December 7-13, 2015!

-Thanks to educators like you, the [Hour of Code movement](https://hourofcode.com/) keeps changing the world.
+Thanks to educators like you, the [Hour of Code](https://hourofcode.com/) keeps changing the world.
 This year can be a turning point for computer science in our schools, with new tutorials, new prizes, and you.

-Together, we want to reach 100,000 classrooms worldwide I hope you’ll join us to prove anybody can learn, and every young person deserves to learn how to build technology that will impact everything in their futures.
+Together, we want to reach 100,000 classrooms worldwide I hope you’ll join us to prove anybody can learn, and every young person deserves to learn how to build technology that will impact everything in their future.

 [Sign up to host an Hour of Code](https://hourofcode.com/)